Ancient Merchant Ships

 Hatshepsut’s fleet sailing back from Puntland (ca. 1450 BC), relief found in Deir el-Bahari temple.

 After this, Egyptian and Mycenaean seafarers seem to vanish from the scene while Phoenician seafarers appear.
 Between 1200 and 600 BC, Phoenicians were involved mainly in (fairly) peaceful maritime trade, sailing all over the Mediterranean Sea and beyond, but very few written or iconographic documents of this period came down to us[18].
 The Bible mentions “Tarshish ships” and “Byblos ships” several times, probably meaning large ships sailing respectively for metals to Tartessos in the south of Spain and for timber to Byblos in Lebanon.
 As the name “Tarshish ship” was also used in other areas like the Red Sea, we can assume that it refers to a type of ship rather than to a destination.
+This terminology was possibly inherited from the Egyptian Old Kingdom times[25].

 In this period, the Egyptian pharaoh Necho II sent an expedition to circumnavigate Africa (ca. 600 BC).